Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 4

 Stars vs. Kraken Prediction & Picks: Line, Spread, Over/Under - NHL Playoffs Second Round Game 4

-Game 4 of the NHL Playoffs Second Round at Climate Pledge Arena on Tuesday, May 9 features the Dallas Stars and the Seattle Kraken facing off at 9:30 PM ET on ESPN, SportsNet, and TVAS.
-The Kraken are ahead in the series 2-1.
-Bookmakers give the Stars -145 odds on the moneyline in this game against the Kraken (+125).
+Game 4 of the NHL Playoffs Second Round on Tuesday will see the Dallas Stars and Seattle Kraken face off, beginning at 9:30 PM ET on ESPN, SportsNet, and TVAS.
+The Kraken are up 2-1.
+The Kraken are the underdog (+130) in this matchup with the Stars (-150).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!